 There are other factors such as aerodynamics, maximum revs per minute and number of cylinders but basically, the lighter a bike is the less power is required to push it through through the air.

-The bigger the engines capacity, the heavier it is so sports bike designers are constantly aiming for a sweet spot.
+The bigger the engines capacity, the heavier it is so sports bike designers are constantly aiming for the sweet spot.
+Most of the fastest motorcycles on the road fall into the liter bike category, a high powered 1000 cc machine with race bred aluminum frames, carbon fairing etc.

 I ride a Triumph Bobber which has a 1200 cc engine and a top speed of 115 mph.
 The Triumph Trident 660 only has a 660 cc engine yet has a top speed of 135 mph.
 Why?
 The Trident weighs 189kg and has 3 cylinders (revs higher), the Bobber weighs 251kg and has 2 cylinders.